mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/intro.md

 Yes, it is possible.
 You need to install an implementation of MPI.
 If you are using Linux or MacOS, then the simplest way to get an implementation of MPI is to install the latest packages of OpenMPI.
 If you are using Windows, you can use Cygwin to use OpenMPI or you can install MS-MPI, the Microsoft version.
 This tutorial is based on OpenMPI, but this should not make any noticeable difference in the commands.

+## Outline

+The course is splitted in chapters where each chapter is dedicated to a certain topic (except the last one).
+The general outline is the following :

+* Introduction
+  * Introduction to distributed computing
+  * MPI_COMM_WORLD, size and ranks
+  * Exercise : Hello world
+* Point-to-point communications
+  * Blocking communications
+  * Exercise
+  * MPI_Status retrieval
+  * Non-blocking communications
+  * Exercise
+  * Probing an incoming communication
+  * Exercise
+  * Point-to-point communications : conclusion
+* Collective communications
+  * Introduction to collective communications
+  * Broadcasting
+  * Exercise
+  * Reductions
+  * Exercise 1
+  * Exercise 2
+  * Scattering and Gathering
+  * Exercise
+  * Collective communications : conclusion
+* Custom communicators and groups
+  * Introduction to communicators
+  * Splitting
+  * Exercise
+  * Cartesian topologies
+  * Exercise
+  * Custom communicators : conclusion
+* Additional information
+  * Derived types
+  * Exercise
+  * What to expect from MPI-2
+  * What to expect from MPI-3
+  * What has been left over ?
+  * Conclusions and references